mmusal/mmusal.github.io/_pages/cv.md

 ---
 layout: cv
 permalink: /cv/
-title: cv
+title: Summarized Resume
 nav: true
 nav_order: 4
 cv_pdf: Musal_CV.pdf
-description: Resume Fall 2023.
+description: This is an abbreviated version of the pdf file on this page.
 toc:
   sidebar: left
 ---